 You see, all carriers have different underwriting requirements.
 Some carriers are extremely stringent and will decline you for any significant ailment or lifestyle condition.
 Contrast this to another carrier, which may accept the ailment or lifestyle condition with little or no rating.

 Don’t forget: upon request, the carrier can supply you with the reason for the decline.
 This is a good place to start if declined.

 Second: Work With An Independent Agent

-For example, one carrier may decline your life insurance application because of diabetes.
-However, another may accept your application because your diabetes is controlled well with medication.
+For example, one carrier may decline your life insurance application because of multiple sclerosis.
+However, another may accept your life insurance application because your multiple sclerosis is controlled well with medication.

 If declined for life insurance, don’t re-apply somewhere else quickly.
 Instead, contact an independent agent who works with many carriers.
 Pass along the pertinent information so the agent may research and present the best options.

 Sometimes, just letting the sheer passage of timelapse can help.
 For example, let’s say you had cancer 2 years ago and are cancer-free now.
 You go to the oncologist regularly.
 Everything is in the clear.
 You apply and get declined for life insurance.

 Most carriers have a 5-year wait upon diagnosis and recovery upon cancer.
 If you applied before the 5 years, you probably would be declined for life insurance.
 Or, offered a table rating at best.

 DUI, felonies, or drug use is in a similar category.
 If you have recovered, most carriers need to see an extended period without use before you apply for life insurance.
 For example, some carriers have a 5-year waiting period between the end of drug abuse and the life insurance application.
 You will need to demonstrate sobriety between this time.